timray674/website-content/post/meteor/index.md

 ---
 title: The Beginner's Guide to Meteor
 date: 2018-05-06T07:04:59+02:00
-description: "Meteor is an awesome web application platform.
-It's a great tool for both beginners and experts, it makes it super easy to start, and provides a huge ecosystem of libraries you can leverage"
+description: "Meteor is a web application platform.
+It's a tool for both beginners and experts, it makes it super easy to start, and provides a huge ecosystem of libraries you can leverage"
 booktitle: "Meteor"
 ---

-Meteor is an awesome web application platform.
+Meteor is a web application platform.

 Modern web applications can be **extremely complicated** to write.
 Especially for beginners.

-Meteor is a great tool for both beginners and experts, it makes it **super easy to start**, and provides a huge ecosystem of libraries you can leverage.
+Meteor is a tool for both beginners and experts, it makes it **easy to start**, and provides a huge ecosystem of libraries you can leverage.

 <!-- TOC -->